-I thought I’d write about my childhood struggles with my emotions, growing up.
+I feel it’s important I write about my emotional childhood struggles, growing up.
 They seem completely relevant now.
-When I was a child I found it very difficult to shift my thoughts.
-I wasn’t capable and as many times as I tried, I failed as many times again.
+When I was a child I found it very difficult to shift bad thoughts.
+I didn’t know how and as many times as I tried, I failed as many times again.

-Insecurities and fears, which cannot be placed or identified in that moment, are likely to go back further.
-Everything we’ve heard or seen are stored in our subconscious, recorded as a memory and feelings that went with those experiences.
+Insecurities and fears, which cannot be placed or identified in that moment, are also likely to go back further.
+Everything we’ve heard or seen are stored in our subconscious, recorded as a memory, together with the feelings that went with those experiences.

-Looking back and understanding more of how the subconscious works now, I know it was never something I was going to be able to work through.
-Too many bad experiences are responsible.
+Looking back and understanding more of how the subconscious works, I know it’s something I’m going to have to work on and through.
+Sadly, too many traumatic childhood experiences are the reason why.